Our daily lives, together with past emotions leave us open and more vulnerable to more stress and illness.

-Unfortunately, illness cannot always be cured through positive thinking.
-It obviously depends on the illness.
-Someone with a cough or a cold and who has a positive attitude will allow their body to heal a lot quicker, than someone who is predisposed to negativity with the same symptoms.
-This has been well documented over the years through research.
+Unfortunately, illness cannot always be cured through positive thinking that obviously depends on the illness.
+Someone with a cough or a cold and who has a positive attitude will heal a lot quicker, than someone who is predisposed to negativity with the same symptoms.
+This has been well documented over the years.

 There are also other reasons why we may become ill, such as environmental, dietary, genetic and hereditary dispositions.
-The key is to look at those predispositions.
-Obviously, it will depend on the predisposition, whether the link is genetic or not, like carrying a gene that holds a predisposed condition, such as Breast Cancer that cannot be changed.
+Obviously, it depends on the predisposition, whether the link is genetic or not, like carrying a gene that holds a predisposed condition, such as breast cancer that cannot be changed.

-An unhealthy lifestyle can be a contributing factor to illness, but can be prevented even with a family history.
-A relevant example might be a predisposition to being overweight, leading to diabetes, which may successfully be addressed through a better diet and lifestyle.
+An unhealthy lifestyle can also be a contributing factor to illness, but can be prevented even with family history.
+A relevant example might be a predisposition to being overweight, leading to diabetes that may successfully be addressed through a better diet and lifestyle.